Remote Content -- Introduction

 - Load from URL

-The 'Load from URL' and 'iFrame' methods are the most common ways that remote content gets called within a popup container.
-This article focuses on those two methods.
 The AJAX method uses jQuery and PHP to load and style content linked to a page element.
-Refer to 'Remote Content AJAX Type Introduction' for details on that load method.
+Consult the related article below for details on the use of that method.

 Find CSS Selectors Within a Target Link